jbdyn/elva/README.md

 ## Licensing

-The ELVA source code is dsitributed under the GNU Affero General Public License (AGPL) 3.0, *except* for the `logo/` directory and its contents, which are licensed under the [Creative Commons BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The ELVA source code is dsitributed under the GNU Affero General Public License (AGPL) 3.0, *except* for the `logo/` directory and its contents, which are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).